 Many homes use sump pumps to prevent ground water from getting into the basement or crawl space.
-Extra water can build up along the foundation, especially during heavy rains.
-A sump pump moves this excess ground water out away from your home.
-If your pump stops working, water could get into your basement and foundation walls, causing mold and mildew.
-If enough water gets in, the basement could flood.
+A sump pump moves excess ground water away from your foundation.
+If your pump stops working, water could get into your basement and foundation walls.
+If your sump pump pit overflows, it could flood your basement.

 How to Test Your Sump Pump

-First, just unplug the pump and then plug it in again.
 If you look at the outlet where you sump pump is plugged in, you should see two separate plugs.
-Unplug both of them, and then plug in just the one for the pump.
-If the pump doesn’t turn on immediately, your pump needs to be repaired or replaced, so you should call a licensed plumber.
-If the pump worked properly, don’t forget to reconnect the other plug.
+One is for the float switch, the other is for the motor.
+Unplug both, and then plug in just the one going to the pump.
+If the pump doesn’t turn on immediately, your pump needs to be repaired or replaced.
+If the pump worked properly, reconnect the other plug and you’re done.

 Option Two: The second way to test your sump pump is by running water through it.

 Fill your sump pit with enough water to raise the float until the pump kicks on.
 If you’re filling the pit and the water level gets near the top of the pit, but the pump doesn’t activate, you may have a bad switch.
 If the pump does activate, it should lower the water level in the pit, removing almost all of the water.